arogoat/DigitalHeartforMyGF/README.md

 - Google Fonts — for smooth and elegant typography
 - Favicon + meta tags — for polish and shareability

-## 🏗️ How I built this project

-Built as a personal digital note, this project was created to be a modern take on the classic love letter.
-Instead of paper, the message is immortalized as a URL.
-The goal was emotional impact over technical complexity.

 ## 🖼️ UI/UX Design